 Foundations, cable ducts, and switch rooms

 New transformers, inverters, or battery storage units require load-bearing foundations, installation areas, and accessible control cabinets.
 In existing buildings, this entails openings, recesses, and niches.
-Concrete demolition shear enable controlled notching of reinforced components with low dust and noise emission; Hydraulic rock and concrete splitters separate massive components with low stress, for example during foundation enlargements.
-Hydraulic shear and cutting tool help separate heterogeneous layers of concrete, reinforcement, and embedded parts.
-Hydraulic power pack provide the required power supply for these tools, even in confined conditions.
+Concrete demolition shears enable controlled notching of reinforced components with low dust and noise emissions; Hydraulic rock and concrete splitters separate massive components with low stress, for example during foundation enlargements.
+Hydraulic shears and cutting tools help separate heterogeneous layers of concrete, reinforcement, and embedded parts.
+Hydraulic power packs provide the required power supply for these tools, even in confined conditions.
+Where reinforcement is dense, rebar scanning, pre-cutting, and segmented removal reduce loads on the remaining structure.

 Underground networks and microgrids

 Medium-voltage and control lines require shafts, horizontal drilling, and ducts.
 In cities or rocky subsoil, low vibration levels are crucial.
-Rock Splitters are suitable for precise rock breakout, while concrete demolition shear cut through existing shaft heads and slabs without overstressing adjacent components.
-In rock excavation and tunnel construction, this achieves short construction times and safe installation of cable routes and microgrid components.
+Rock Splitters are suitable for precise rock breakout operations, while concrete demolition shears cut through existing shaft heads and slabs without overstressing adjacent components.
+In rock excavation and tunnel construction, this supports short construction times and safe installation of cable routes and microgrid components.

 Selective deconstruction as the key to retrofits

 Retrofitting existing buildings for distributed generation requires selective deconstruction.
 The goal is to remove exactly those components that must make way for a decentralized solution while maximizing preservation of the load-bearing structure.
-Concrete demolition shear support this approach through metered, low-constraint removal.
-Hydraulic wedge splitter are used when massive elements such as machine foundations or thick pedestals need to be split with minimal damage.
+Concrete demolition shears support this approach through metered, low-constraint removal.
+Hydraulic wedge splitters are used when massive elements such as machine foundations or thick pedestals need to be split with minimal damage.
+Temporary supports and defined separation cuts maintain load paths and limit collateral effects.

 Typical workflows in existing structures